eBay/EBNObservable/Documentation.md

 		});
 ```

 If wordDictionary were a property of some other object, you could also observe the path `@"otherObject.wordDictionary.steampunk"`.
-Similarly,  if an object in an EBNObservableDictionary is itself an Observable you can make a key path that goes through it, such as `@"otherObject.wordDictionary.steampunk.pronunciationGuide"`.
+Similarly, you can make a key path that goes through the object in the dictionary, such as `@"otherObject.wordDictionary.steampunk.pronunciationGuide"`.

 ## Common Features
-All 3 collection classes have `count` as an actual declared property.
+All 3 collection classes have `count` as a declared property.
 This means that you can observe the count of members of a collection, just as with any other Observable object.

 As with all other observable objects you can observe the key '*' and be informed whenever the collection is mutated.
+The collection objects treat '*' in a special way, and don't place observations on the actual properties of the collection objects (such as `count` and `description`).
+But the semantics are the same--your observer gets called in response to any mutation.
 The '*' can only be the last element in the key path.

 All 3 classes conform to NSSecureCoding, NSCopying, and NSMutableCopying, although they do not copy or encode observations.
 That is, a copied collection or a encoded/decoded collection will not carry over any of the observations that were active in the source collection object.